Peter Benoit Huis

-In the museum a film can be seen and music can be heart, as well from him as from his colleague composers.
+In the museum a film can be seen and music can be heard, both from him and from his colleague composers.
 One of his most renown music pieces is Phantasy 3.
 It was played for years as the closing melody of the broadcaster BRT.
-Near to the museum, the little birth house of Benoit can be visited.
+Near the museum, the little birth house of Benoit can be visited.
 It gives an impression of the poor circumstances in which he was born.
-The museum hosts also a library with a variation of works on Benoit and a collection of 4,000 folk songs.
+The museum also hosts a library with a variety of works on Benoit and a collection of 4,000 folk songs.